 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about halogens and displacement (GCSE and Key Stage 3)

 GCSE activity about the use of chlorine on the battlefield.
-Students read a poem by Wilfred Owen and consider what this tells us about the chemistry of chlorine and other halogens.
+Students read Dulce et Decorum Est a poem by Wilfred Owen describing the use of chlorine on the battlefield.
+The poem finishes with the ironic line, Dulce et decorum est Pro patria mori (it is sweet and fitting to die for one’s country).
+Students consider what this poem tells us about the chemistry of chlorine and other halogens.
+It can be interesting to explain the chemistry here – chlorine dissolves in the moisture of the lungs and eyes and then reacts with the water to form HCl.
+HCl then damages living cells – mainly through protein denaturation.
 The video above can be used instead of, or in addition to, the text.
 (PDF)

 Displacement reactions – a role play